-Contributors who have the trust of the Project's Committers can, through election, be promoted Committer for that Project.
-The breadth of a Committer's influence corresponds to the breadth of their contribution.
-A Development Team's Contributors and Committers may (and should) come from a diverse set of organizations.
-A Committer gains voting rights allowing them to affect the future of the Project.
-Becoming a Committer is a privilege that is earned by contributing and showing discipline and good judgment.
-It is a responsibility that should be neither given nor taken lightly, nor is it a right based on employment by an Eclipse Member company or any company employing existing committers.
+Contributors who have the trust of the project's committers can, through election, be promoted committer for that project.
+The breadth of a committer's influence corresponds to the breadth of their contribution.
+A development team's contributors and committers may (and should) come from a diverse set of organizations.
+A committer gains voting rights allowing them to affect the future of the project.
+Becoming a committer is a privilege that is earned by contributing and showing discipline and good judgment.
+It is a responsibility that should be neither given nor taken lightly, nor is it a right based on employment by an Eclipse member company or any company employing existing committers.

-The election process begins with an existing Committer on the same Project nominating the Contributor.
-The Project's Committers will vote for a period of no less than one week of standard business days.
-If there are at least three (3) positive votes and no negative votes within the voting period, the Contributor is recommended to the project's PMC for commit privileges.
-If there are three (3) or fewer Committers on the Project, a unanimous positive vote of all Committers is substituted.
-If the PMC approves, and the Contributor signs the appropriate Committer legal agreements established by the EMO (wherein, at the very least, the Developer agrees to abide by the Eclipse Intellectual Property Policy), the Contributor becomes a Committer and is given write access to the source code for that Project.
+The election process begins with an existing committer on the same project nominating the contributor.
+The project's committers will vote for a period of no less than one week of standard business days.
+If there are at least three (3) positive votes and no negative votes within the voting period, the contributor is recommended to the project's PMC for commit privileges.
+If there are three (3) or fewer committers on the project, a unanimous positive vote of all committers is substituted.
+If the PMC approves, and the contributor signs the appropriate committer legal agreements established by the EMO (wherein, at the very least, the developer agrees to abide by the Eclipse Intellectual Property Policy), the contributor becomes a committer and is given write access to the source code for that project.

-At times, Committers may become inactive for a variety of reasons.
-The decision making process of the Project relies on active committers who respond to discussions and vote in a constructive and timely manner.
-The Project Leaders are responsible for ensuring the smooth operation of the Project.
-A Committer who is disruptive, does not participate actively, or has been inactive for an extended period may have his or her commit status revoked by the Project Leaders.
-(Unless otherwise specified, "an extended period" is defined as

-"no activity for more than six months".)
+At times, committers may become inactive for a variety of reasons.
+The decision making process of the project relies on active committers who respond to discussions and vote in a constructive and timely manner.
+The project leads are responsible for ensuring the smooth operation of the project.
+A committer who is disruptive, does not participate actively, or has been inactive for an extended period may have his or her commit status revoked by the project leads.
+Unless otherwise specified, "an extended period" is defined as "no activity for more than six months".

-Active participation in the user forums/newsgroups and the appropriate developer mailing lists is a responsibility of all Committers, and is critical to the success of the Project.
-Committers are required to monitor and contribute to the user forums/newsgroups.
+Active participation in the user communication channels and the appropriate developer mailing lists is a responsibility of all committers, and is critical to the success of the project.
+Committers are required to monitor and contribute to the user communication channels.

-Committers are required to monitor the mailing lists associated with the Project.
-This is a condition of being granted commit rights to the Project.
-It is mandatory because committers must participate in votes (which in some cases require a certain minimum number of votes) and must respond to the mailing list in a timely fashion in order to facilitate the smooth operation of the Project.
-When a Committer is granted commit rights they will be added to the appropriate mailing lists.
-A Committer must not be unsubscribed from a developer mailing list unless their associated commit privileges are also revoked.
+Committers are required to monitor the mailing lists associated with the project.
+This is a condition of being granted commit rights to the project.
+It is mandatory because committers must participate in votes (which in some cases require a certain minimum number of votes) and must respond to the mailing list in a timely fashion in order to facilitate the smooth operation of the project.
+When a committer is granted commit rights they will be added to the appropriate mailing lists.
+A committer must not be unsubscribed from a developer mailing list unless their associated commit privileges are also revoked.

-Committers are required to track, participate in, and vote on, relevant discussions in their associated Projects and components.
+Committers are required to track, participate in, and vote on, relevant discussions in their associated projects.
 There are three voting responses: +1 (yes), -1 (no, or veto), and 0 (abstain).